-Our maternity services include a fully equipped midwifery-led unit and a separate consultant-led labour ward.
-Our newly opened midwifery-led unit offers a home-from-home environment with the focus on normal birth.
+Our Maternity services include a fully equipped Midwifery-led unit and a separate Consultant-led labour ward.
+Our Midwifery-led unit offers a home-from-home environment with the focus on normal birth.
 There are four birthing suites, two with birthing pools, and the atmosphere is relaxed and family centred.
 The unit is for low-risk mums-to-be and has the advantage of full hospital facilities just next door.

 We hope that you find this section of our website useful and informative.
 If you are a patient, we hope that your pregnancy, the birth of your baby and the weeks after your baby is born will be remembered by you, your family and friends as a happy event and that we can help your experiences during this time match and exceed your expectations.

 The Maternity department works closely with the Neonatal Unit, which forms part of the directorate of Child Health.
 For more information about child health across the Trust, please click here

 We would like to remind all visitors and patients that the Trust and all it’s grounds are smoke free.
 This includes all internal and external areas.
 For more information see our Smoke Free Policy page.

 Our Mothers’ Charter

 - Every pregnant woman will be able to exercise choice as to the type of care she receives.
 We will take fully into account the wishes of the mother in accordance with her clinical needs and those of her baby

 - All mothers will have a named Midwife at every stage of her pregnancy.
 The relationship between the mother and her care-givers is recognised as being fundamentally important

 - All mothers will be treated as individuals and with courtesy.
 We will respect personal, cultural and religious beliefs and maintain confidentiality

 - The services we offer are based on sound clinical, professional and managerial practices.
 Our services will be delivered by staff who are suitably trained and qualified